 Thanks to some popular television shows with hilarious characters, Obsessive Compulsive Disorder, otherwise known as OCD, is not a taboo subject in pop culture.
 In fact, many individuals make the assumption that they are “a little” OCD each time they find themselves annoyed with a coat hanger turned the wrong way or a piece of gum sticking to the bottom of their shoe.
 Though there are very real personality traits and preferences that can make you more prone to noticing a broken pattern, this does not normally mean that you are OCD.
 The real cognitive disorder only affects roughly one percent of the population in the United States.
 It is characterized by the inability to ignore obsessive thoughts and compulsions, which often affects daily living and the ability to thrive.
 For those with true OCD, there are many challenges to overcome on a daily basis, and life can be quite difficult.
 However, there are many institutions, such as the Renewed Freedom Center, that can provide those who suffer from OCD with advanced treatment to relieve some of the symptoms of the disorder.

 Patients who have been diagnosed and are being treated for OCD are commonly referred to as “washers.”
-This is because the fear of germs is so strong among many of these individuals that they are unable to ignore the compulsive urge to wash their hands frequently.
+This is because the fear of germs is so strong among many of these individuals that they are unable to ignore the compulsive urge to wash their hands and use different cleanliness products such as Hand Sanitizer frequently.
 This is the most common fear that is associated with Obsessive Compulsive Disorder.
 Some wash their hands often because they have a real fear of making others sick while others do it due to the feeling of being immoral or impure.
 Whatever the reasons, the hand-washing can be extreme.
 You should seek help if you notice that thoughts of germs are consuming your mind, if you do not believe that you are scrubbing enough or if you have irrational fears that lead you to washing your hands more often than normal.

 Checking Your Behavior